MaangoTaachyon/archive.github.io/_posts/2022-7-25-Passage_HackTheBox.md

 I set out to investigate the site manually by playing around and I saw that it is powered by cutenews After searching around I came across two exploits for it.
 One was metasploit and the other someone had written a python script for after the box was released.
-The author of th ebox says that the intended route is with metasploit.
+The author of the box says that the intended route is with metasploit.

 In either case you get a shell as www-data, we can't get the flag just yet.
 We have to escalate privileges to get the user flag.